The Future is Flowing: Novel seawater Purification Techniques Research

 In membrane distillation (MD), a hydrophobic membrane separates heated saltwater from cooler freshwater.
 The difference in vapor pressure drives water vapor across the membrane.
 This process effectively separates freshwater from saltwater.

 This method works well at lower temperatures and shows promise for integration with renewable energy sources.
 This makes it a potentially sustainable solution for desalination.
+However, scaling up will require careful considerations.

 Electrodialysis: Harnessing Electric Current for Salt Removal